 From here, unless you seriously want to set off on a long and tedious walk up a not very interesting street, this time I really do recommend a bus-ride.
 Walk around to the main entrance of the Basilica: practically level with the column (on the right facing away), just before the junction with Via dell'Olmata, you will find the bus-stop for Bus 714.

 This will take you along Via Merulana (the old Via Gregoriana).
 One landmark to look out for as you travel is the covered remains, on the corner of Via Leopardi (left side), of the so-called Auditorium of Maecenas.
-This important figure was Augustus's 'Minister of Culture'; he owned sumptuous estates across the city, including here on the Esquiline Hill.
-This sunken hall (which is no longer very easy to visit) was once thought to be a sort of "recitation theatre" (hence its name) for the likes of poets such as Virgil and Horace, who were well liked by Augustus and enjoyed the support of Maecenas as their patron.
-More recently however - and less evocatively - it has been identified as probably just one of Maecenas's garden dining-rooms (which is not to say that poetry recitations might still not have gone on there).
+This important figure was Augustus' 'Minister of Culture'; he owned sumptuous estates across the city, including here on the Esquiline Hill.
+This sunken hall (which is no longer very easy to visit) is usually thought to be a sort of "recitation theatre" (hence its name) for the likes of poets such as Virgil and Horace, who were well liked by Augustus and enjoyed the support of Maecenas as their patron.
+More recently however - and less evocatively - it has been identified as possibly just one of Maecenas's garden dining-rooms (which is not to say that poetry recitations might still not have gone on there as well).

 Incidently (since this is only a short walk from the Auditorium), you are very close to another of Rome's weirder locations in Piazza Vittorio Emanuele.
 This is the site of the strange "Porta Magica", a monolithic doorway-to-nowhere flanked by two intimidating statues of the Egyptian god Bes and inscribed with alchemical symbols and messages.
 Its history is a little disappointing however, and I'm not going to spoil the mystery just now!
 It also stands next to the remains of a huge monumental fountain from the time of Alexander Severus (second century), usually called '"The Trophies of Marius" (it was from here that these marbles were taken to their current position on the balustrade of the Capitoline Hill).